-Stuart Bell MBE, Chief Executive, Oxford Health NHS Foundation Trust, gave a powerpoint presentation on progress in relation to the emerging system-wide plans for transformation of future delivery of Oxfordshire's health and social care.
-The plans would address population growth, demographic demands and pressures on available resources for now and in future years (JHO6).
-Mr Bell was accompanied for this item by Dr Bruno Holthof, Chief Executive, Oxford University Hospitals Foundation Trust (OUHFT), Dr Joe McManners, Chair, Oxfordshire Clinical Commissioning Group (OCCG) and John Jackson, Director for Adult Social Services (Oxfordshire Clinical Commissioning Groupt Council) (OCC)) and Director of Strategy & Transformation, Oxfordshire Clinical Commissioning Group (OCCG)).
+Stuart Bell MBE, Chief Executive, Oxford Health NHS Foundation Trust, gave a powerpoint presentation on progress in respect of the emerging system-wide plans for transformation of the way in which Oxfordshire's health and social care would be delivered, to address population growth, demographic demands and pressures on available resources for now and in future years (JHO6).
+Mr Bell was accompanied for this item by Dr Bruno Holthof, Chief Executive, Oxford University Hospitals Foundation Trust (OUHFT), Dr Joe McManners, Chair, Oxfordshire Clinical Commissioning Group (OCCG) and John Jackson, Director for Adult Social Services (Oxfordshire County Council) (OCC)) and Director of Strategy & Transformation, Oxfordshire Clinical Commissioning Group (OCCG)).
+This item was brought forward to item 5.